Enalean/tuleap-documentation-en/languages/en/user-guide/trackers/usage/artifact-update.rst

 Since Tuleap 12.5, parent/child relationship is only defined by the artifact link type ``_is_child`` that must be added manually by the user while linking an artifact to another.
-With this feature, any artifact must be defined as a parent/child of another, without any constraints.
+With this feature, any artifact can be defined as a child of another, without any constraints.
+The children added this way will be displayed everywhere (artifact view, planning view, taskboard, cardwall, etc).

 The hierarchy is now only an helper.
 It means that the artifact link type ``_is_child`` is no more added automatically based on hierarchy but it's still used in: